openfl/lime.openfl.org/_docs/command-line-tools/create-new-project.md

 ### Haxe Project

-For a Haxe-based project file, use the name of your project file class, with an *.hxp extension, for example, a class called "Project" may have a file called "project.hxp".
+For a Haxe-based project file, use the name of your project file class, with an _*.hxp_ extension, for example, a class called "Project" may have a file called _project.hxp_.

 Here is a sample Haxe project file: